fizalihsan/fizalihsan.github.io/source/softskills/interview.md

   * What do you know about the culture of our company
   * Company's stock price last time you checked

+# Questions to the interviewer

+* Please can you tell me a bit more about the team?
+What size is it?
+What experience levels?
+* Is the team based in one region or geographically split?
+* How does the team work?
+Do you use agile?
+* What's your biggest frustration in your current job?
+* What's your favorite part of working at the company and in the team?
+* What does an average day look like?
+* How hard is it to use new technologies in your company?
+* What training exists?

 # Useful links